SLASH27KushaL/tweet_automation/README.md

     # 🤖 Twitter Tech Tweet Automation Bot

-This is a fully automated Python bot that logs into Twitter, generates a casual tech-related tweet using Google's **Gemini AI**, and posts it using **Selenium** with an **undetected Chrome driver**.
+This is a fully automated Python bot that logs into Twitter, generates tweets belonging to various categories using Google's **Gemini AI**, and posts it using **Selenium** with an **undetected Chrome driver**.
 It mimics human behavior and handles Twitter's one-pass security flow intelligently.

 ---